All Episodes

 The speed at which they are proceeding to get all this done is to get it done before it gets so bad, everybody has to acknowledge how bad it is and how wrong the plans to fix this have been.

-Obama's first forecast after the stimulus bombed, is what the politico says.
+Obama's first forecast after the stimulus bombed is what the politico says.

-They're saying forget growth.
+They're saying, forget growth.

-He's so wrong on deficits, we're not gonna have any growth by design.
+We're not going to have any growth by design.

 If you have never trusted me before, trust me now, all of this is by design.

-It has been pointed out to me, by the way, and this is a good point, that the Democrats, Biden and these guys are saying the same thing about the economy.
+It has been pointed out to me, by the way, and this is a good point, that the Democrats, Biden and these guys, are saying the same thing about the economy.

 They said about weapons of mass destruction in Iraq.

-All of these Democrats, remember how eager they were to go in there and take out Saddam, Hillary, and all that bunch.
+All of these Democrats, remember how eager they were to go in there and take out Saddam, Hillary, and all that bunch?

 It's bad, bad, bad.

-When Bush said so, they did, same thing.
+When Bush said so, they did same thing.

 But then, when no weapons of mass destruction of significance were found, all of a sudden, what happened?

-Well, Joe Wilson surfaced, and that started this whole parade of Bush lied.
+Well, Joe Wilson surfaced and that started this whole parade of Bush lied.

 Bush lied to us.